itisjustlu/laravel-font-awesome/README.md

 Helper class to create FontAwesome icons with a predefined markup.
 Bassed on Digbang\FontAwesome

-**This package allows to create a facade in your laravel application.
+**This package allows you to create a facade in your laravel application.
 But if you want, you can use this package without laravel**

 Usage
 -----